Ziothh/async-portal/README.md

 # async-portal
-This is a small library that makes working with react portals in an asynchronous manner easyer.
+This is a small library that makes working with react portals in an asynchronous manner easier.

 This is useful when you quickly want to get asynchronous responses from modals and dialogs.